 WHY DO WE TRAIN YOU **ON-THE-JOB?

-With the Recording, Radio, Film Connection and CASA Schools, you’ll receive a solid foundation of career training in the field of your choice—but the real difference between RRFC and other schools is not what we teach you, but where and how we teach you.
-Every RRFC student spends his/her entire course training on-the-job, not in a classroom.
+With the Recording Radio Film Connection & CASA Schools, you’ll receive a solid foundation of career training in the field of your choice—but the real difference between RRFC and other schools is not what we teach you, but where and how we teach you.
+Every RRFC student spends a large percentage of their educational program in a hands-on practical externship in a Real World environment, not in a classroom.

 Textbooks and Labs Aren't Enough

 You get the idea.
-You could spend 2-4 years (and a ton of money) learning ideas, principles and maybe a few techniques out of a textbook in a class, but the only way you'll learn how things work in the real world is to get into the real world and learn it in the places where those skills matter.
+You could spend 2-4 years (and a lot of money) learning ideas, principles and maybe a few techniques out of a textbook in a class, but the way you'll learn how things work in the real world is to get into the real world and learn inside of the places where those skills are used day in, day out.
 Until you do, your education is incomplete.
-(That’s why so many trade school graduates still have to do unpaid internships after they graduate, and why some schools even arrange these internships.
-It's a backward way of admitting their teaching methods aren't enough on their own.)

 What do we mean when we say your education is incomplete?
 Here are a few examples: